Over the last decade:

 - Company value

-For roughly two years, management consultant company Gallup, routinely measured employee engagement trends in the U.S. due to its noted importance to company success.
+For several years, management consultant company Gallup routinely measured employee engagement trends in the U.S. due to its noted importance to company success.2

 However, as of 2017 Gallup stopped regularly measuring the trends.